top of page

 For national clinical audits such as the National Audit for Migraine and Registry, where patient reported outcomes are collected, patients are given the opportunity to consent for their data to be used for the purposes of the National Audit for Migraine and Registry.
 Their rights, and how to opt-out can be found in our privacy policy.

-• Information about the diagnosis of migraine, and previous investigations
+• Diagnosis & Investigations: Information on the type of migraine diagnosis and any previous clinical investigations (e.g., neuroimaging).

 For all queries related to the NADH, please contact us.(migraineaudit@kcl.ac.uk)